official-srv-modak/convert_video/README.md

 # convert_video
- Open source project to convert video through ffmpeg and handbrake
+ Open source project to convert video to hls format for streaming through ffmpeg and handbrake